ga-wdi-lessons/sinatra-rest/intro-and-params.md

 ## Intro (10 minutes)

 In unit 1, we learned all about HTML/CSS/JS, and the web.
-We got to spend our time building sweet apps and games like Hangman, Tower of Hanoi, etc.
+We built games that ran purely on the front-end (in the browser) like Hangman, Tower of Hanoi, etc.

-In this most recent unit, we learned about Ruby, an awesome language that can run outside the browser, makes it easy to save data to a DB and write our programs using OOP.
+In this most recent unit, we learned about Ruby, an awesome language that can run outside the browser (on a server), that makes it easy to save data to a DB and write our programs using OOP.

 But you probably noticed that we've been stuck writing boring CLI apps that